chantzos/__/README.md

-			     In fact one of the reasons of writting this app, is just to have control over my environment, by giving total focus to what I'm currently doing without disturptions, by giving with genereosity all the screen space it deserves.
+			     In fact one of the reasons of writting this app, is just to have control over my environment, by giving total focus to what I'm currently doing without disturbions, by giving with genereosity all the screen space it deserves.

    thus a simple window resizing will make the application to misbeahave